urrutiag/destin/README.md

 library(destin)
 ```

-or downloading from github directly:
+or downloading from github directly (note that this will not allow for the bioinformatics pipeline or the vignette):
 ```r
 install.packages("devtools")
 devtools::install_github("urrutiag/destin/package")